NegusNati/distributed_Load_Balancing/README.md

 => then Run the main method simply

- You sould get something like this in your console
+ You sould get something like this in your console, this one Round Robin Algorithm

 <img src="https://user-images.githubusercontent.com/84500378/235253804-61d61bb5-5caf-4554-affe-4a417cdf640a.png" width="1000" height="500">